60 KHz WWVB receiver modules - are now carried by Universal Solder Ebay

 WWVB RECEIVER - DECODER - DISPLAY

-"Receives U.S. Govt WWVB digital radio time standard broadcast from Ft Collins, CO"
+"Receives U.S. Govt 60 KHz WWVB digital radio time standard broadcast from Ft Collins, CO"

-This project combines the venerable PIC 16F628A micro, CMMR-6 60 KHz WWVB time receiver and a LCD display to make a very accurate clock.
+This project combines the venerable PIC 16F628A micro, one 60 KHz WWVB time receiver and a LCD display to make a very accurate clock.

 The program was written in Microchip assembly language and is open source for non commercial use.

-- Support for a 16x1 or 16x2 LCD with graphic signal quality and lock indication.
+Display is a 16x2 LCD with graphic signal quality and lock indication.
+Accuracy is within 200mS.

-The WWVB module is available at DigiKey, complete with a loopstick antenna for about $11.
+Universal Solder, complete with a loopstick antenna for about $11.
+Univeral Solder Ebay

 |The signal is a low frequency (60 KHz) AM, 1 baud digital transmission broadcast from Ft Collins, CO.